telus/browserslist-config/README.md

 ## Which browsers do I support?

-You can use the `browserslist` CLI to find out the browsers targeted by the queries in your `browserslist` config.
+You can use the `browserslist` CLI to inspect the browsers targeted by the queries in your `browserslist` config.

 ```bash
 npx browserslist              # Ouput a list of targeted browsers